 How to manage volunteers

 Your volunteers are a valuable asset.
-Approximately seven million people in England took part in formal volunteering at least once a month in 2022.
 Their effectiveness will have an impact on your organisation.
 What’s more, once you’ve recruited trusted volunteers, you don’t want to lose them, so it’s essential to take a strategic approach to volunteer management.
-This includes training, supervision and recognition of the people that do your organisation’s valuable work.
+This includes training, supervision and recognition of the people who do your organisation’s valuable work.
 Here’s our guide on how to manage volunteers.

 Creating a volunteer-centric culture